Who pays for the rehearsal dinner?

 Research-informed design

-Procedural fairness reduces conflictTransparent breakdown shows each family’s share and the math behind it
+A transparent process reduces conflictAn itemized breakdown shows each person’s share and the math behind it

 The rehearsal dinner checklist